mrlunchbox777/advent-of-code-2025/days/day10/README.md

 ## Algorithm

+### Toggle Mode

-The program uses Breadth-First Search (BFS) to find the shortest path from the initial state to the target state.
+Uses Breadth-First Search (BFS) to find the shortest path from the initial state (all off) to the target state.
 This guarantees finding the minimum number of selections needed.

-In toggle mode, BFS explores all possible toggle states until finding one matching the desired state.
-In counter mode, BFS explores all possible counter combinations until finding one matching the target counts.

-### Performance Note

-Counter mode with large target values (50+) has exponential search space complexity and may be slow on some inputs.
-The implementation uses:

-- **A\* search** with Manhattan distance heuristic to prioritize promising states
-- **Pruning** to skip states that exceed target counts
-- **Pointer-based path reconstruction** to reduce memory allocation during search
-- **State limits** (2M states) to prevent unbounded exploration

-The example data solves quickly (~500ms), but some puzzle inputs with very large target counts (80+) may hit the state limit.
-Toggle mode is very fast (< 50ms) even for 200-line inputs.
+Very fast (< 50ms) even for 200-line inputs.

+### Counter Mode

+Counter mode uses a hybrid approach to handle the exponential search space efficiently:

+1. **Gaussian Elimination** (primary approach):
+   - Treats the problem as a system of linear equations where each option increments specific positions
+   - Uses Gaussian elimination with partial pivoting to reduce the system to row echelon form
+   - Identifies free variables (options not determined by the system)
+   - For systems with ≤4 free variables, performs exhaustive search over free variable combinations (up to 50M states)
+   - Uses priority queue ordered by sum of free variables (lower bound heuristic) for efficient exploration
+   - Direct solution when no free variables exist (fully determined system)

+2. **BFS Fallback**:
+   - Used when Gaussian elimination fails (>4 free variables or no solution found)
+   - Explores state space breadth-first with aggressive memory management
+   - Queue size limited to 1M items to prevent memory explosion
+   - Depth limit of 500 to prune very long paths
+   - Visited states tracked with compact string encoding

+### Performance

+- **Example data**: Solves in < 0.5s
+- **Full puzzle input (200 lines)**: Completes in ~16 seconds
+- **Memory usage**: Minimal (< 1GB) with aggressive memory management
+- **Line 11 (challenging case)**: 0.23s, 96 selections

+The Gaussian elimination approach is highly effective for this problem since most lines have low dimensional solution spaces (few free variables), allowing efficient exact solving without exploring the full exponential state space.

 ## Implementation Details